donkirkby/blind-hex/README.md

 Number of Players: 2

-Goal: Connect two opposite sides of the board with a continuous chain of letters.
+Goal: connect opposite sides of the board with a chain of letters.

-Equipment: a deck of cards, 2 pencils, and a copy of the board
+Equipment: a deck of cards, 2 pencils, and a copy of the board.

 The board is included with [the PDF version of the rules][5].